Skip to main content

 What Is the Role of Hormones in Bone Remodeling?

-The process of is a continuous cycle that replaces the entire adult skeleton over approximately ten years.
+The process of bone remodeling is a continuous cycle that replaces the entire adult skeleton over approximately ten years.
 This cellular activity ensures that your bones can repair micro-damage and adapt to mechanical stresses.
 Hormones are the chemical messengers that govern the pace and balance of this critical function.

 • Testosterone ∞ This androgen directly stimulates osteoblasts, the cells responsible for synthesizing new bone matrix.
 It encourages the deposition of collagen and minerals, which gives bone its strength and density.